SkunkworksAI/hydra-moe/README.md

-## Hydra-MoE: Open-Source Mixture of Experts
+## Hydra-MoE: A new class of Open-Source Mixture of Experts

 <p align="center">
 🤗 <a href="https://huggingface.co/HydraLM" target="_blank">HF Repo</a> • 🐦 <a href="https://twitter.com/skunkworks_ai" target="_blank">Twitter</a> • ⚡ <a href="https://github.com/hydrallm" target="_blank">Github</a> • 👋 Join our <a href="discord.gg/bNKsa8gE2y" target="_blank">Discord</a> <br>
 </p>

 ## Mission
-Develop an effective Open Source Mixture of Experts (MoE) architecture to enable OSS AI to achieve SOTA (GPT-4 level) performance.
+Open Source Mixture of Experts (MoE) architecture to enable OSS AI to achieve SOTA (GPT-4 level) performance.

 ## Current Status
 Several MoE architectures developed.
 Currently training, optimizing and evaluating.
 We are also exploring more MoE arch designs based on insights gathered from our collective experiments.

-## Description
+## Hydra-MoE Details

-Skunkworks OSS team introduces HydraLM, a collection of innovative Mixture of Experts (MoE) architectures that utilize LoRA/QLoRA experts to scale and augment the performance of base language models.
+Skunkworks OSS team introduces Hydra-MoE, a collection of innovative Mixture of Experts (MoE) architectures that utilize LoRA/QLoRA experts to scale and augment the performance of base language models.
 The central aim of this research is to transmute any base language model into an advanced, lightweight, efficient MoE framework, employing swappable QLoRA Expert Adapters, with the objective of achieving performance levels that rival state-of-the-art models.
-The use of techniques such as Low Rank Adaptation (LoRAs) and 4-bit quantized finetuning (QLoRA) has allowed for the finetuning of open source large language models such as LLaMA and Falcon on domain-specific instruction following datasets for a fraction of the cost of a full finetune with minimal/no degradation.
-LoRAs are leveraged by current SOTA open-source models.
-We leverage LoRAs/QLoRAs to build highly efficient and scalable MoE architectures.

-## Background
+## Background on MoE

 There is a tradeoff in dense language models between capabilities and inference time.